ViniciusGomes99/LinearRegressionCS/README.md

 - Insights gained from data analysis and visualization are elaborated.

 ## Contact
-For any queries or feedback, please contact me through my Linkedin!!
+For any queries or feedback, please contact me through my [Linkedin](https://www.linkedin.com/in/vinicius-capozzi)